 Make A Donation

-We really couldn’t do it without the generous support of our friends.
-Please consider making a donation and help us support Master Hsin Tao’s vision and his quest to make the world a more peaceful place.
+We really couldn’t do any of this without the generous support of our friends and global family.
+Please consider making a donation and help us support Dharma Master Hsin Tao’s vision and his quest to make the world a more peaceful place.
 Chan Space New York is part of Ling Jiou Mountain Buddhist Society, and is a 501(c)(3) nonprofit organization.

 Practicing meditation is a way to really understand oneself.
 We often find ourselves in the hustle and bustle of everyday life and we are restless and irritated.
 We are conditioned by our surroundings and we are often lost and cannot find ourselves.
 Chan meditation teaches us to listen to silence and to learn how to stabilize our heart so that we can see our true self in the tranquility, while reflecting shows us how to practice meditation and to awaken our perception to true phenomena.